 The general rule is that aces are the most valuable cards and nines are the least valuable.
 There are two exceptions.
 The jack of the trump suit is the "right bower," and it's the most valuable card.
 The other jack of the same color is the "left bower," and it's the second most valuable card.

-Partners should sit across from each other.
-Randomly choose a dealer.
+Partners should sit across from each other; a dealer is randomly chosen.

 Each player is dealt five cards.
 The remaining four cards are placed face down in the middle of the table.
 The top card is turned face up; this card initially sets the trump suit.